DavidEvangelistaC99/sophy-chirp/README.md

 - USRP-based transmission and reception
 - Matched filtering and pulse compression
 - Doppler spectrum analysis
-- SNR estimation over azimuth angles
 - Pulse Pair processing for radar moment estimation
 - Validation using real data from the SOPHy weather radar
 - Generation of PPI products including reflectivity, radial velocity, spectral width, and polarimetric variables
+- SNR estimation over azimut angles

 ## Results
 The results presented in this section correspond to a comparative evaluation